 2 For if Abraham was justified by works, he has something to boast about; but not before God.
 3 For what does the Scripture say?
 “And Abraham believed God, and it was reckoned to him as righteousness.”
 4 Now to the one who works, his wage is not reckoned as a favor, but as what is due.
 5 But to the one who does not work, but believes in Him who justifies the ungodly, his faith is reckoned as righteousness.

 Paul taught that justification came by faith alone, and that works were part of the sanctification process—a natural outgrowth of one's faith.
 One might prove this by showing that the feast of Passover justified the Israelites, while Pentecost occurred later at Mount Sinai and was designed to teach them obedience.
 Hence, faith preceded obedience, and justification preceded sanctification.

 James, however, focuses on the evidence of faith.
 If faith is not active, it is not real.
 If Abraham had claimed to hear the voice of God and yet did nothing about it, his faith would have been dead or lazy.
 James does not discount the need for faith; he says that faith alone is not genuine.
 His conclusion is that “a man is justified by works and not by faith ALONE.”

 Paul tells us in Rom.
-10:17 that "faith comes from hearing."
+10:17 that “faith comes from hearing.”
 That is the key.
 If God remains silent, no man can have true faith.
-Once God speaks, some men hear--or claim to hear.
+Once God speaks, some men hear—or SAY they hear.
 But the Hebrew word for hearing is shema, which carries a double meaning: to hear and to obey.
 Built into the language itself is the demand for obedience.